bxparks/rpn83p/docs/USER_GUIDE.md

 The buttons on the 83+SE are slightly more rounded than the regular 83+, and they seem slightly more mushy than the regular 83+.
 In other words, I think I prefer the regular 83+ buttons.

+**TI-83 Plus Silver Edition VSC**

+There is another variation of the TI-83+SE calculator called the TI-83+SE ViewScreen Calculator (VSC).
+This version is relatively rare compared to the normal TI-83+SE with its translucent case, and is intended to allow teachers to project the calculator screen on a screen for the classroom.

+The internal technical specs of the TI-83+SE VSC are identical to its normal TI-83+SE.
+But there are physical differences.

+The top half of the VSC calculator matches the regular TI-83+ instead of the TI-83+SE.
+In other words, the VSC edition uses black plastic instead of translucent plastic, and it uses more square-ish buttons of the regular 83+ instead of the more rounded buttons of the 83+SE.

+The bottom half of the VSC calculator is replaced with a slightly thicker version that contains a special connector to a [TI ViewScreen](http://www.datamath.org/Graphing/TI-VSP82.htm) panel.
+The ViewScreen is used with an overhead projector to display the calculator display.

+The thicker bottom half of the VSC version prevents the hard-shell cover from sliding under the calculator.
+This means that the cover is floating around somewhere else while it is being used, which makes it more inconvenient and easier to lose the cover.

 **TI-84 Plus**